The Role of a UK Responsible Person (UKRP)

 The MHRA previously implemented transition deadlines to designate a UKRP and register devices.
 However, the transition period is now over.

 Manufacturers are currently allowed to place devices onto the Great Britain market based on their CE marking.
-This is due to a transition allowance granted by the MHRA.
+This is due to a “Brexit” transition allowance granted by the MHRA.
 Once the transition period ends, manufacturers must obtain UKCA marking in order to continue placing devices onto the Great Britain market.
 In the meantime, if manufacturers are marketing based on their CE marking, they are not required to update their labeling, i.e., the UK representative’s information is not required on the medical device labels or instructions for use.
+Nor does the UKRP have to be listed on the Declaration of Conformity.

-Once a manufacturer has obtained UKCA marking, then the “UKCA authorised representative” (UKRP) must be on the device labels or instructions for use.
+Once a manufacturer has obtained UKCA marking, then the “UKCA Authorized Representative” (UKRP) must be on the device labels or instructions for use and listed on the Declaration of Conformity.

 For more information on the UKCA marking transition dates, please read: New Dates for UK Regulation & CE Marking

-A UKRP symbol has not yet been released by the MHRA.
+The MHRA has not yet released a UKRP symbol for UK representatives.
 Since there is only one national language in the UK, it is possible the MHRA will not release a UKRP symbol and instead will require the text ‘UK Responsible Person’ or ‘UKRP’ be written in English.
 If they opt for this route, it would be similar to the Australian Therapeutic Goods Administration (TGA).
 The TGA does not offer a symbol for Australian Sponsor, and instead requires ‘Australian Sponsor’ or ‘Sponsor’ to be written in English on the labeling.

 Our team has completed hundreds of UK registrations, so we know how to get you to market quickly and efficiently.